Israel Bombs South Gaza As Hamas Officials Due In Cairo For Truce Talks - UrduPoint

 "You think getting aid into Gaza is easy?
 Think again," he wrote Friday on X.

-A Hamas official, speaking on condition of anonymity, told AFP the delegation in Cairo would "give the response of the Palestinian factions, including several observations" regarding the Egyptian proposal, recently put to officials from Hamas and another Gaza group.
+A Hamas official, speaking on condition of anonymity, told AFP the delegation in Cairo would "give the response of the Palestinian factions, including several observations" regarding the Egyptian proposal, recently put to officials from Hamas and another Gaza armed group, Islamic Jihad.

 Hamas would also seek "guarantees for a complete Israeli military withdrawal" from Gaza, the official said.